ansonbenny2313/Simple-Discord-Voice-Bot/README.md

 ### Step 5: Editing the bot to your needs
 * Anyhow, you've got your client secret copied.
 Head back to the myNewBot folder on yor computer.
 * Create a new file called auth.json.
 Open it in Visual Studio Code (or whatever you want, Notepad works)
+* You can use code . on Powershell if you have VS Code installed.
+It'll open all the files on there.
 * Enter this code there, paste your client secret in that field:
 ```
 {